 6. You will be redirected to the running build page once the build has started.
 Here, you can view the build log, download the log, and view the YML file.

 7. Click on the Edit workflow button to head over to the Workflow Editor where you can edit the existing Workflows (by adding and removing Steps) or create new Workflows from scratch.

-By default, sample apps run on Elite machines.
+By default, demo apps run on Elite machines.
 After the initial build, you can change this at any time on the Stacks & Machines tab of the Workflow Editor.

-For iOS apps, try running a sample app using our M1 machines to compare build times.
+For iOS apps, try running a demo app using our M1 machines to compare build times.

 After the build has finished, you can check the Artifacts and Add-ons tabs for the test reports and output from the build.

 You can check your credit usage on the account Overview page (open the account menu and click on the settings icon).
 You can also view credit usage via the Credit usage page (also in settings) and via Build Insights.

 Demo apps are not connected to your repositories.
 Certain features are unavailable, such as triggering a build with a new PR, or passing the build status to your Git provider.

 Lastly, if you would like to delete the demo app from your account, click on the App settings button.